-It used to be the center of ancient political, religious and administrative life of Athens.
+The Ancient Agora of Athens used to be the center of political, religious and administrative life of ancient Athens.
 It was the place where citizens could express their ideas about various aspects related to the local governance.
 Most of the major sports and theatrical events took place here as well.
 Ancient merchants came to Agora to make their deals at the local markets.
 Most of the key administrative buildings as well as homes of the local elite were located here.
-Ancient “Agora” was the second most important area on the map of Athens after Acropolis.
+Ancient Agora was the second most important area on the map of Athens after Acropolis.

 Tower of the Winds

 Tower of the Winds has been built by the ancient astronomer Andronicus of Cyrrhus.
 Its remarkable for the innovative way of showing 8 directions of the wind.
 Each direction had a corresponding character sculpted on the side of the tower.
 These characters illustrated the weather conditions specific to each direction.
 As an example, North wind direction corresponded to a man wearing a heavy cloak.